Jackwin/ms7035/docs/user-guide.md

 #### QSPI

 Two QSPI Flashes are combined in parallel to be 512Mbit Flash with 8-bit bus, which doubles the write-read speed.
+It provides the non-volatile storage.

+W25Q256FV is a 32MiB serial flash memory and contains 131,072  256-Byte pages, arranged to 512 64KiB sectors.
+Each sector contains 256 256-byte pages.
+Sectors 0…15 are reserved for device firmware and settings and are not accessible to user software.

 *Cautious: In order to run high speed clock over 40MHz for the QSPI flash, the MIO8 should be left open.*